cincodeymayo/Vice-Versa/README.md

 CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
-CincoV5, or Opensea customers or blockchain, shall proceed without interpretation.
+CincoV5, or Opensea customers or blockchain, shall proceed.
 Ox351eD2ee16bbE5d3F8c6235E7f2CA7a3e9287656 or customers,or tokenized contractor or who buy from CincoV5 aka Bennett Gray V. secondary sales bought from CincoV5, pay 10% royalties.
 CincoV5 Smart Contract on Opensea is only pertaining to unauthorized sales, distributions,or people without permission.